Liquidity crisis: Liquidity crises and asset prices

 Many asset prices drop significantly during liquidity crises.
 Hence, asset prices are subject to liquidity risk and risk-averse investors naturally require higher expected return as compensation for this risk.
 The liquidity-adjusted CAPM pricing model therefore states that, the higher an asset's market-liquidity risk, the higher its required return.

-Liquidity crises such as the financial crisis of 2007–2008 and the LTCM crisis of 1998 also result in deviations from the Law of one price, meaning that almost identical securities trade at different prices.
+Liquidity crises such as the 2008 financial crisis and the Long-Term Capital Management crisis of 1998 also result in deviations from the Law of one price, meaning that almost identical securities trade at different prices.
 This happens when investors are financially constrained and liquidity spirals affect more securities that are difficult to borrow against.
 Hence, a security's margin requirement can affect its value.

 Liquidity crunch and flight to liquidity

 A phenomenon frequently observed during liquidity crises is flight to liquidity as investors exit illiquid investments and turn to secondary markets in pursuit of cash–like or easily saleable assets.
 Empirical evidence points towards widening price differentials, during periods of liquidity shortage, among assets that are otherwise alike, but differ in terms of their asset market liquidity.
 For instance, there are often large liquidity premia (in some cases as much as 10–15%) in Treasury bond prices.
 An example of a flight to liquidity occurred during the 1998 Russian financial crisis, when the price of Treasury bonds sharply rose relative to less liquid debt instruments.
 This resulted in widening of credit spreads and major losses at Long-Term Capital Management and many other hedge funds.